Language Immersion FAQ

 What are the benefits of participating in a language immersion program?

 In research regarding bilingual and immersion education, students who are bilingual demonstrate stronger thinking abilities in certain areas.
 These students perform better on tasks that require them to be creative in problem-solving, as well as recognizing patterns.
 There is also the added benefit of being bilingual, which is an in-demand skill worldwide.

 Who can attend Richland One’s Language Immersion program?

 Pre-Kindergarten, Kindergarten, and 1st Grade students living in the Richland One attendance zone may apply for the program.
-Pre-Kindergarten students must be four years old by September 1, 2019 and Kindergarten students must be 5 years old by September 1, 2019.
+Pre-Kindergarten students must be four years old by September 1, 2023, and Kindergarten students must be five years old by September 1, 2023.